-B. The Output File Buttons
+B. The Output File Types

-These buttons are the same in function as the items in the Output menu.
-They allow you to export the results of a cross into various other formats, so that you can take advantage of other programs' analysis features.
+The output menu contains a list of all of the file formats that GenomeMixer can write to.
+The results of a cross can be exported to various other formats, so that you can take advantage of other programs' analysis features on data exported from GenomeMixer.
 Most of these programs handle only simple 2-way (A x B) crosses.